jellAIfish/neuralLace/README.md

 guranteed to help humanity.
 Just look at how humans treat animals with less intelligence.

 One solution is for humans to upgrade themselves and become the super human AI.
-Now the question becomes `How do you increase human intelligence safely?`
+Now the question becomes `How do u increase human intelligence by orders of magnitude safely?`

-A) Build a neural lace to increase human output levels
+A) Build a neural lace to increase human intelligence
 B) Recode human genome while human is alive to increase intelligence

-Intelligence definition = an object with the illusion of free will with the ability to predict the future and act on it in a way that is beneficial to itself and others
+Intelligence definition = an object with the illusion of free will with the ability to predict the future and act on it in a way that is beneficial to itself and others.